-- A. After the Fall semester, students who do not meet the minimum credit completion or semester and cumulative GPA requirement will be placed on probation for the following Spring and receive aid.
-Students attending only Spring will be placed on probation for the following Fall. - B. At the discretion of the Financial Aid Office, students may have their probationary period extended beyond one semester if their cumulative GPA has not been raised to a 2.0 but their semester GPA is at 2.0 or above.
+- A. After the Fall semester, students who do not meet the minimum credit completion for their enrollment status but complete at least half of their credits will be placed on probation for the following Spring and receive aid. - B. Students who do not meet the semester and cumulative GPA requirement after their first semester of enrollment at HCC but complete at least half of their credits will be placed on probation the following semester. - C. At the discretion of the Financial Aid Office, students may have their probationary period extended beyond one semester if their cumulative GPA has not been raised to a 2.00 but their semester GPA is at 2.00 or above.